coursekata/coursekata-r/README.md

 only contain data, so the R package building process complains when functions are not imported from them.
-The first time you call `library(coursekata)` you will be prompted to install the packages if they are not already installed.
+The first time you call `library(coursekata)` you will be prompted to install the packages if they are not already installed, or you can call `coursekata::coursekata_install()` to install them at any time.

 ## Loading Packages Used in CourseKata Courses